-- (1) The chief executive may, by publishing a notice on the department's website- - (a) approve a way in which an application may be made; or Examples of ways-

-- (b) require stated information to be included in, or to accompany, an application. - (2) A notice under subsection (1)(a) may include requirements for making an application in the approved way. - (3) A notice under subsection (1)(b) may only require information that is reasonably necessary for- - (a) the decision-maker to decide the application; or - (b) another purpose related to the application or the thing being applied for.
+- (1) The chief executive may, by publishing a notice on the department's website- - (a) approve a way in which an application may be made; or Examples of ways - orally, by electronic communication or by another form of communication - (b) require stated information to be included in, or to accompany, an application. - (2) A notice under subsection (1)(a) may include requirements for making an application in the approved way. - (3) A notice under subsection (1)(b) may only require information that is reasonably necessary for- - (a) the decision-maker to decide the application; or - (b) another purpose related to the application or the thing being applied for.